 Franchising requires less capital than other growth methods.

-Franchising permits your company to grow with capital invested by individual franchise owners.
+One of the key benefits of franchising your business is that it allows your company to grow with capital invested by individual franchise owners.
 For the majority of FranSource clients, the investment required to franchise their business is recouped through the sale of the first two to three franchises.

-Franchising puts a “business owner” in charge.
+Franchising puts a ``business owner`` in charge.

-Franchise locations may operate better and more profitably than “company owned” units.
+Franchise locations may operate better and more profitably than company-owned units.

 Greater buying power

-Increased name recognition
+Increased brand recognition

 Increased advertising and marketing budget

-New revenue streams are created
+New revenue streams are created.

-Franchisors earn revenue from many sources, including:
+Franchise companies may earn additional revenue from various sources, including:

-Services provided to Franchises
+- Services provided to Franchises

-Rebates from suppliers
+- Rebates from Suppliers